Helping You File A Disability Claim

 If you have short-term disability and/or long-term disability coverage by virtue of your employment, or if you have purchased an individual policy, the following is intended to help you pursue a claim with your claim administrator should you become disabled.

 To contact the Denver-based disability insurance attorneys at McDermott Law, LLC, please complete our contact form or call 303-964-1800.
-We offer a free initial consultation.
+We offer a free Review of Denied Claims.
 Our firm serves clients throughout greater Colorado in the disability claims process.

 The Laws Applying To Your Claim

 The Employee Retirement Income Security Act of 1974 (ERISA) protects the interests of participants and their beneficiaries who depend on benefits from private employee benefit plans.
 Millions of workers in this country are participants and beneficiaries under employer benefit plans that fall under the protection of ERISA.
 Typically, however, church or government plans are not covered by the act.